Best Of, Itinerary, Japan, Kanto

 Take note that the locker fee is only good to open the locker once, so if you forget something and need to take your luggage out, you’ll need to pay another set of fees.
 And don’t forget where your locker is located!
 You might want to take a photo of it just so you don’t have a hard time locating it later.

-The Hakone Round Course (Hakone Loop)
+The Hakone Round Course Itinerary (Hakone Loop)

 The most popular way to enjoy Hakone is to do the Hakone round course, which is a loop with many attractions to see along the way.
 You can do this in one day, making it the perfect itinerary for a day trip from Tokyo.

-Best of all, transportation in the Hakone loop is covered by Hakone Free Pass so you don’t need to worry about the cost.
+Best of all, transportation in the Hakone loop is covered by Hakone Free Pass so you don’t need to worry about the cost!

 Map of Hakone Round Course

-🗺 Tip: Save this map to your phone!
-If you use Google Maps, you can click on the top right-hand corner of the map above.
+🗺 Save this map to your phone!
+If you are a Google user, click on the image of the map above.
 The map will then be saved to your “Recent” maps viewed.
-Click here for instructions on how to view the map later!
+Click here for instructions on how to view the map later.
 It will work from your phone too.

-Here are the places in the round course.
+Here are the places included in the round course.
 The numbers below are also corresponding to my Hakone map above.

 1. Hakone-Yumoto station – Start from Hakone-Yumoto station.
 This is likely where you will start your journey to Hakone from Tokyo.